Bayezid I: Efforts to unify Anatolia

-Meanwhile, the sultan began unifying Anatolia under his rule.
+Meanwhile, Bayezid began unifying Anatolia under his rule.
 Forcible expansion into Muslim territories could have endangered the Ottoman relationship with the gazis, who were an important source of warriors for this ruling house on the European frontier.
 Thus Bayezid began the practice of first securing fatwas, or legal rulings from Islamic scholars, to justify wars against these Muslim states.
-However, Bayezid suspected the loyalty of his Muslim Turkish followers, so he relied heavily on his Serbian and Byzantine vassal troops in these conquests.
+However, Bayezid doubted the loyalty of his Muslim Turkish followers, so he relied heavily on his Serbian and Byzantine vassal troops in these conquests.

 In a single campaign over the summer and fall of 1390, Bayezid conquered the beyliks of Aydin, Saruhan and Menteshe.
 His major rival Sulayman, the emir of Karaman, responded by allying himself with the ruler of Sivas, Kadi Burhan al-Din and the remaining Turkish beyliks.
 Nevertheless, Bayezid pushed on and overwhelmed the remaining beyliks (Hamid, Teke, and Germiyan), as well as taking the cities of Akşehir and Niğde, as well as their capital Konya from the Karaman.
 At this point, Bayezid accepted peace proposals from Karaman (1391), concerned that further advances would antagonize his Turkoman followers and lead them to ally with Kadi Burhan al-Din.
 Once peace had been made with Karaman, Bayezid moved north against Kastamonu which had given refuge to many fleeing from his forces, and conquered both that city as well as Sinop.
 However, his subsequent campaign was stopped by Burhan al-Din at the Battle of Kırkdilim.

-From 1389 to 1395 he conquered Bulgaria and northern Greece.
+From 1389 to 1395 he conquered Bulgaria and Northern Greece.
 In 1394 Bayezid crossed the River Danube to attack Wallachia, ruled at that time by Mircea the Elder.
 The Ottomans were superior in number, but on 10 October 1394 (or 17 May 1395), in the Battle of Rovine, on forested and swampy terrain, the Wallachians won the fierce battle and prevented Bayezid's army from advancing beyond the Danube.

 In 1394, Bayezid laid siege to Constantinople, the capital of the Byzantine Empire.
 Anadoluhisarı fortress was built between 1393 and 1394 as part of preparations for the second Ottoman siege of Constantinople, which took place in 1395.
 On the urgings of the Byzantine emperor Manuel II Palaeologus, a new crusade was organized to defeat him.
 This proved unsuccessful: in 1396 the Christian allies, under the leadership of the King of Hungary and future Holy Roman Emperor (in 1433) Sigismund, were defeated in the Battle of Nicopolis.
 Bayezid built the magnificent Ulu Cami in Bursa, to celebrate this victory.

 Thus the siege of Constantinople continued, lasting until 1402.
 The beleaguered Byzantines had their reprieve when Bayezid fought the Timurid Empire in the east.
 At this time, the empire of Bayezid included Thrace (except Constantinople), Macedonia, Bulgaria, and parts of Serbia in Europe.
 In Asia, his domains extended to the Taurus Mountains.
 His army was considered one of the best in the Islamic world.